jiwon-emily-lee/machine_learning_os/README.md

 # machine_learning_os
 ---
+This repository is for machine learning study

-This repo contains machine learning algorithms
+### contains such machine learning algorithms

 1. Polynomial Regression